Davante Adams Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Season Stats

-- With seven targets in the red zone this season, Adams has been on the receiving end of 22.6% of his team's 31 red zone pass attempts.
+- Adams (seven red zone targets) has been the recipient of 22.6% of his team's 31 red zone pass attempts.

-- The Packers have run 55.1% passing plays and 44.9% rushing plays this season.
-They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with Washington.